ben5459/HybridManufacturingPlatform/Automatic Tool Changer/README.md

 # Wireless Automatic Toolchanger

 ## Development Methodology:
-- Pragmatic Product Management
+- Pragmatic product management
-- Continuous Improvement
+- Continuous improvement
 - Sound engineering theory supported by empirical testing

 ## What it is: